bkhezry/MapDrawingTools/README.md

-## simple library for handle markers, polygons and polylines on google maps.
+## simple library for manually Drawing element of Map and return them to main Application

 MapDrawingTools is an android library to Drawing manually polygon, polyline and points in the Google Map and return coordinates from library to your App